tirthajyoti/Machine-Learning-with-Python/Deployment/Linear_regression/Readme.md

 This should print the predicted values on your terminal.

 #### Note
-For demo purpose, only 6 data points are passed on to the prediction server. **If you want to get preditcions for more points, simply edit the index in the following code segment in the `request_pred.py`.**
+For demo purpose, only 6 data points are passed on to the prediction server. **If you want to get preditcions for more points, simply edit the index of the `test_df` DataFrame in the following code segment in the `request_pred.py`.**

 ```
 # Read test dataset